wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 ## Pleadings
 - they are:
     - Legal documents
-    - filed wiht a court
+    - filed with a court
     - begin litigation process
 - complaint: filed by plaintiff
 - answer: filed by defendant